-Does it make sense to pick some major you’re not even sure about just so you aren’t “undecided” on your college application?
-Probably not, but the answer can vary depending on the college you’re applying to, your own plans, and even the particular department within a university.
+Does it make sense to pick a major you’re not sure about so you aren’t “undecided” on your college application?
+The answer can vary depending on the colleges you’re applying to, your own plans, and even a particular department.

 The only way to really know is, of course, to ASK.

-Contact the admissions office — early in the process, not the day before their application deadline — and ask what their policies are.
+Contact the admissions office, importantly, early in the process.
+Do not contact them day before their application deadline when your fear kicks in.
+Ask what their policies are well in advance.

 Be sure to give them some details about your long-term plans.
-For example, if you want into their nationally ranked business program, but you know that it’s competitive and many students are turned away each year, they may have a well-developed internal transfer process for current students who apply undecided and work with a pre-business advisor during the freshman year.
+For example, let’s say you want into their nationally-ranked business program.
+You know it’s competitive and many students are turned away each year.
+They may have a well-developed internal transfer process for current students who apply undecided, and work with an adviser during the freshman year.

-If you are truly undecided and want a year or two to explore classes from various departments before committing to a major, then applying undecided, or “general studies” at some colleges, is a great option.
+Perhaps you are truly undecided and want a year or two to explore classes from various departments before committing to a major.
+If so, applying undecided, or “general studies” at some colleges, is a great option.

 Some universities even require first-year students to begin as undecided or “general studies” or “exploratory” students.

-As it turns out, even students who are sure about their majors during application time are likely to change majors before graduation.
+As it turns out, even students who are sure about their majors during application time are likely to change majors.
 Studies show that up to 50% of college students change majors at some point.